Narita vs. Haneda (2026): Which Airport Should You Choose?

 As mentioned, Narita Airport lies about 37 miles (60 kilometers) east of central Tokyo.
 Since the airport is so far from the city center, taxi rides into the city are pretty expensive.
 As explained before, there are much cheaper options for reaching the city.

-If you must get a taxi or feel like splurging on one, you can expect to spend around 20,000 yen or more per ride to your destination.
+If you must get a taxi or feel like splurging on one, you can expect to spend around 27,000 to 30,000 yen or more per ride to your destination.

-Taxi rates can vary greatly depending on your destination, time of day, and traffic conditions.
-I have listed fixed-rate taxi fare options below.
+Taxi rates vary greatly depending on your destination, time of day, and traffic conditions.
+Note: Highway tolls are extra and are not included in the fixed fares below.

 Standard and fixed-rate taxis are available at stand 15 on the first floor of Narita Airport Terminal 1 or at stands 29, 30, and 31A on the first floor of Narita Airport Terminal 2.
 Those at Terminal 3 will have to use the intercom on the first floor.

-Tokyo International Airport, or more commonly known as Haneda International Airport
+Tokyo International Airport, or more commonly known as Haneda Airport

-Tokyo International Airport, or more commonly known as Haneda International Airport
+Tokyo International Airport, or more commonly known as Haneda Airport

 Haneda Airport serves almost all domestic flights departing and arriving in Tokyo.
-If you are flying from anywhere in Japan to Tokyo, then odds are you will land at Haneda.
+If you fly from anywhere in Japan to Tokyo, then the odds are that you will land in Haneda.

 The airport serves as the primary base of Japan Airlines and All Nippon Airways (ANA).
 It also serves as the base of smaller Japanese airlines, including Solaseed Air, Air Do, Skymark Airlines, and StarFlyer.

-Although most international flights arriving in Tokyo depart and land at Narita Airport, Haneda Airport is beginning to serve many new international routes.
+Although most international flights arriving in Tokyo depart and land at Narita Airport, Haneda Airport serves many international routes.

 Some airlines that have routes here include Hawaiian Airlines (from Honolulu), Delta Airlines (from Los Angeles and Seattle), United Airlines (from San Francisco), and American Airlines (from Los Angeles).

-Pros of arriving and departing at Haneda International Airport
+Pros of arriving and departing at Haneda Airport

 • The airport is much closer to central Tokyo than Narita Airport